mbauhardt/notmuch-address-cache/README.md

 ## Usage

-Rebuild (initialize) a cache of all contacts you emailed with.
+Rebuild (initialize) the cache of all contacts you emailed with.

     % notmuch-address-cache rebuild --json